• Raag Miyan ki Malhar •

 S-R-g-m-P-D-nN-S

 Derived from the Sanskrit for ‘banishing uncleanliness’, the Malhar family is inextricably linked to the rejuvenating effects of rain.
-The main raga of this lineage is named ‘Miyan ki Malhar’ for its fabled connections to Miyan Tansen, the great composer of Emperor Akbar’s 16th-century royal court, who is said to have sung it to summon the monsoon to their drought-stricken kingdom.
-A special vakra treatment of the twin ni swaras is considered essential to generating the charged energies of bursting clouds, focused on a signature uttarang phrase of nDNS.
+The main raga of this lineage is named ‘Miyan ki Malhar’ for its fabled connections to Miyan Tansen, the great composer of Emperor Akbar’s 16th-century royal court, who is said to have sung it to summon the monsoon to their drought-stricken kingdom (also see Megh).
+A special vakra treatment of the twin ni swaras is considered essential to generating the charged energies of bursting clouds, focused on a signature uttarang movement of nDNS – supported by classic mid-scale Malhar motions such as mmR; mRP, and the Kanada-ang (m)gmRS in conclusion.
 Lyrical compositions, dominated by imagery of clouds, thunder, lightning, and the unrelenting rain, can blend invocation and trepidation in equal measure (Bhat: “while some Malhars are a call from humanity to the air, some [ask] that the world protect the human from the rage of the skies…”).
-Shares its swaras with Barwa, Bahar, Sindhura, Sughrai, and several other ragas – and also compare to compounds including Jayant Malhar, Miyan ki Sarang, and Tanseni Madhuvanti.
+Shares its swaras with Barwa, Bahar, Sindhura, Sughrai, and several other ragas – also compare to more Malhar raganga compounds such as Jayant Malhar, Miyan ki Sarang, and Tanseni Madhuvanti.

 राग मियाँ मल्हार